-Knowing how to clean washing machine naturally, specifically a top loader, requires little more than vinegar, baking soda, and a little elbow grease.
-Enjoy!
+Knowing how to clean a washing machine naturally, specifically a top loader, requires only vinegar, baking soda, and a little elbow grease!

-These instructions are for a top loading washer.
-If you have a front loader, you can find directions for cleaning your front load washer naturally here.
+First, these instructions are for a top-loading washer.
+However, if you have a front loader, you can find directions for cleaning your front load washer.

 The other day I received this request from a DIY Natural community member: